LordAlucard90/Angular-Tutorial/08 - Forms/readme.md

 }
 ```

-With `reset` it is also possible to set single input values like `patchValue`.
+It is also possible to reset a single input value like in `patchValue`.

 ## Reactive